nullsecurity-australia/sysbot/README.md

-# irc-bot-c
+# sysbot

-irc-bot-c is a simple IRC bot with basic functionalities, same as my irc-bot-nodejs but written in C
+sysbot is a simple IRC bot with basic functionalities, forked from [irc-bot-c](https://github.com/precla/irc-bot-c)

 ## Usage
-1. build & run with: ./irc-bot-c server.cfg
+1. build & run with: ./sysbot server.cfg

 ## Commands:
-- !sysinfo - get uptime and ram usage of the client
+- ?sysinfo - get uptime and ram usage of the client

 ### Done:
 - grab title from posted URL in irc channel